directed by Celine Rosenthal

 as a BA in Visual and Environmental Studies from Harvard.
 Originally from Cambridge, MA, she currently resides in New York, NY.

 Becca Jewett (She/Her) was the 2015 recipient of the Virgil C. Jonson Award for Excellence in Costume Design.
-She is currently the Costume Shop Manager at Merrimack Repertory Theater in Lowell, MA.
+She is currently a freelance costumer.
 Her most recent design credits include Costume Designer at MRT’s production of “A Christmas Carol”, Speakeasy’s “Fairview” and “The Sound Inside”.
 Her other recent credits at New Rep include, “Trayf”, “We Will Not be Silent”, “Heartland” and “Blackberry Winter”.
 Greater Boston Productions include, Costume Designer for Umbrella Arts Center’s “The Colored Museum”, Greater Boston Stage Company’s Production of “Last Night at Bowl-Mor Lanes”, and Mask Designer for the Liars and Believers show “A Story Beyond”.
-Other recent credits include Crafts Department at the Glimmerglass Festival 2014-2017, Costume Shop Manager at Commonwealth Shakespeare Summer 2018 and Assistant Dyer Painter at the Santa Fe Opera 2019-Present.
+Other recent credits include Crafts Department at the Glimmerglass Festival 2014-2017, Costume Shop Manager at Commonwealth Shakespeare Summer 2018, and Assistant Dyer Painter at the Santa Fe Opera 2019-Present.
 She looks forward to working on many new creative projects and hopes you enjoy the show.